 Kamer Zucker Abbott’s attorneys are available to help you prepare for these changes and address any questions you may have.

 Kamer Zucker Abbott is the only Nevada-based law firm that exclusively devotes its practice to representing employers in labor and employment law matters.
-For decades, Kamer Zucker Abbott has been a trusted legal advocate for Nevada’s public and private employers.
+For over 35 years, Kamer Zucker Abbott has been a trusted legal advocate for Nevada’s public and private employers.
 Learn more at: www.kzalaw.com.